vigorousnorth/MaineCampaignFinance2018/readme.md

 But R can also make vectors out of other things. `c('red','green','blue')` is a legitimate vector in R.  `data18$City[5:7]` will give you a vector of donors’ city names from the 5th through the 7th rows of our `data18` dataframe.

-Most useful for our purposes are “Boolean” vectors – vectors of true/false values.
+Most useful for our purposes are Boolean vectors – vectors of true/false values.
 Try typing this into R:
 ~~~~
 > a <- c(TRUE,FALSE,FALSE,TRUE)
 > sample[,a]